Substance Use Among Police & Law Enforcement

 Studies like this show, quite clearly, that stress that is ignored is not stress that goes away.
 It’s stored in every cell of an officer’s body.
 If it isn’t dealt with, an officer could make a terrible choice.

-Other officers turn to drugs of abuse.
+Other officers turn to drugs or alcohol.
 On the surface, and especially early on, this coping strategy might seem like a reasonable solution.
 Many drugs an officer might turn to have the ability to slow down an overactive mind pushed to the limit by stress, worry, and trauma.
 These drugs might include:

 When a stressed officer takes these drugs, the circuits in the brain slow down.
 The underlying trauma has not been healed, but the officer might finally feel relaxed and at ease.
 These drugs might also boost the production of chemical signals of pleasure, which can make an officer feel finally happy and accepted.
 In short, these drugs can seem like a godsend.